ameek12/232_Project/README.md

-# Introduction to your project:
+# Introduction to your project

 For this project, our group worked with features of air pollution from sensors located all around the world provided by OpenAQ, a nonprofit organization providing access to air quality data.
 This dataset not only provided us with abundant timestamped data from different geographical regions all around the world, but also provided current and relevant information regarding the environment which we found very interesting to research further into.
 As we as a society become more aware and conscious about how we are affecting our environment, air quality and pollution data such as from this dataset become increasingly significant to look into as it can provide important insight.